gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Collections/README.md

 ## Collection Construction Kits

-A concept of a construction kit provided by `Gapotchenko.FX.Collections` module allow you to quickly and reliably build customized collection primitives.
+A concept of a construction kit provided by `Gapotchenko.FX.Collections` module allows you to quickly and reliably build customized collection primitives.

 <details>
   <summary>More information</summary>